amirmasoudabdol/SAM/docs/design.rst

 -  ``pvalue``, the *p*-value of the test
 -  ``sig``, a boolean value indicating the significance of the test
 -  ``side``, the side of the effect, positive or negative
--  :ref:`more … exhale_class_class_submission`
+.. -  :ref:`more … exhale_class_class_submission`

 .. note::

-    ``Submission`` is an abstract representation of the manuscript and publication and it does not try to closely resembles a full publication although it is possible to expand the list of parameters.
+    ``Submission`` is an abstract representation of the manuscript and it does not try to closely resembles a full publication.

 .. _design-researcher: